EWLameijer/springboot-react-basic-auth/README.md

+# Note: This is a simplified clone from https://github.com/ivangfr/springboot-react-basic-auth for educational purposes.
+Any mistakes in this code are likely mine...

 # springboot-react-basic-auth

 The goal of this project is to implement an application called `book-app` to manage books.
 For it, we will implement a back-end [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) application called `book-api` and a font-end [React](https://react.dev/) application called `book-ui`.
 Besides, we will use [`Basic Authentication`](https://en.wikipedia.org/wiki/Basic_access_authentication) to secure both applications.